amgunden/cs414-f17-301-chessire-coders/index.md

 ## Jungle

-Our team was tasked with creating an implementation of [Jungle](https://en.wikipedia.org/wiki/Jungle_(board_game)), a chess variant in which there are two players, each owning 8 pieces which have different power levels and special rules.
+Our team was tasked with creating an implementation of [Jungle](https://en.wikipedia.org/wiki/Jungle_(board_game)), a chess variant in which there are two players, each owning 8 pieces which have different power levels and special rules:

+- Rat
+- Cat
+- Fox
+- Dog
+- Leopard
+- Tiger
+- Lion
+- Elephant

 Jungle also has a number of different tiles that a piece may occupy:

 - A normal tile: No special rules, any piece may move onto a normal tile.
 - A river tile: Only the Rat piece can occupy the river tiles.
 However, the Leopard piece may jump over the river tiles.